Roger Duvoisin

-Roger Antoine Duvoisin (August 28, 1900 – June 30, 1980) was a Swiss-born American writer and illustrator, best known for children's picture books.
-He won the 1948 Caldecott Medal for picture books and in 1968 he was a highly commended runner-up for the biennial, international Hans Christian Andersen Award for children's illustrators.
+Roger Antoine Duvoisin (August 28, 1900 – June 30, 1980) was a Swiss-born American writer and illustrator best known for children's picture books.
+He won the 1948 Caldecott Medal for picture books, and in 1968, Duvoisin was a highly commended runner-up for the biennial, international Hans Christian Andersen Award for children's illustrators.

 Life

 Duvoisin was born in Geneva, Switzerland, in 1900.
 He learned to draw early having been encouraged by his father, who was an architect, and his godmother, a well-known painter of enamels.
-He studied at the École Nationale Supérieure des Arts Décoratifs in Paris.
+Duvoisin studied at the École Nationale Supérieure des Arts Décoratifs in Paris.
 His first job was designing scenery, making posters, and painting murals.
-He also became a manager of an old French pottery plant before becoming involved with textile design, an occupation that eventually brought him to the United States.
-He married Louise Fatio, another artist from Switzerland.
+Duvoisin also became a manager of an old French pottery plant before becoming involved with textile design, an occupation that eventually brought him to the United States.
+Duvoisin married Louise Fatio, another artist from Switzerland.
 In 1927, they moved to New York City where he worked on children's books and magazine illustrations.
-He became an American citizen in 1938.
+Duvoisin became an American citizen in 1938.

 Duvoisin died in June 1980.
-He sometimes gave 1904 as his year of birth but he was nearly 80 at his death, born in 1900—the US Library of Congress learned from a publisher, indirectly from his widow.
+He sometimes gave 1904 as his year of birth, but Duvoisin was nearly 80 at his death, born in 1900—the US Library of Congress learned from a publisher, indirectly from his widow.
 Jeanne Blackmore, Duvoisin's granddaughter, is also an author with her first children's book, How Does Sleep Come? published in 2012.

 Books and awards

-Duvoisin wrote his first book in the U.S.
+Duvoisin wrote his first book in the United States.

-He won the Caldecott Medal for White Snow, Bright Snow, written by Alvin Tresselt (D. Lothrop Co., 1947).
+Duvoisin won the Caldecott Medal for White Snow, Bright Snow, written by Alvin Tresselt (D. Lothrop Co., 1947).
 The annual American Library Association award recognizes the illustrator of the year's "most distinguished American picture book for children".
 Their 1965 collaboration Hide and Seek Fog was one of three Caldecott runners-up.

 Fatio wrote and Duvoisin illustrated The Happy Lion, a picture book published by McGraw-Hill in 1954.
 It was her first book and the first of ten Happy Lion books they created together (1954–1980).
 Its German-language edition (Der glückliche Löwe) won the inaugural 1956 Deutscher Jugendliteraturpreis.

 Duvoisin both wrote and illustrated a successful series featuring Petunia the goose and Veronica the hippopotamus, inaugurated by Petunia (Alfred A. Knopf, 1950) and Veronica (Knopf, 1961; The Bodley Head, 1961).
 Duvoisin's works also include translation and illustration of medieval European folk tales such as The Crocodile in the Tree (1973).

-In 1961, he received an award from the Society of Illustrators.
-In 1966, he received the Rugers Bi-Centennial award.
+In 1961, Duvoisin received an award from the Society of Illustrators.
+Five years later, he received the Rugers Bi-Centennial award.

-His books were published by The Bodley Head Ltd in London, Sydney and Toronto.
+Duvoisin's books were published by The Bodley Head Ltd in London, Sydney and Toronto.